44th Annual Highland Summer Conference

 Leatha Kendrick’s poems and essays have appeared in Appalachian Heritage, Passager, Tar River Poetry, New Madrid Review, the Southern Poetry Review, the James Dickey Review, Appalachian Journal, Still: An Online Journal, the Baltimore Review, The Southern Women’s Review, and in anthologies including The Southern Poetry Anthology, Volume 3—Contemporary Appalachia; and What Comes Down to Us – Twenty-Five Contemporary Kentucky Poets.
 With George Ella Lyon, she co-edited Crossing Troublesome—Twenty-Five Years of the Appalachian Writers Workshop.
 Her fifth book of poetry, And Luckier, was published by Accents Publishing in early 2020.
 She lives with her husband, Will, in Lexington, Kentucky.

 Students will be reading regional authors and participating in a workshop that provides many opportunities to write and have their writing read and evaluated by the teacher and other students.
-After-class opportunities include canoeing on the Little River, hiking on the Selu grounds, and fellowship at the Retreat Center.

 For more information regarding the conference, contact Theresa Burriss (email@example.com).